 My younger son plowed through this one when he was 13.
 I haven’t read it myself, but I’ve heard that readers young and old find it hard to put down.

 In the reviews that I’ve read, “Gripping, thrilling, tear-jerking, powerful and heart-pounding” are a few of the words used to describe this novel.
 My 14 year old couldn’t put this down while cottaging last summer.
-He claims it’s one of the best books he’s ever read.
+This is another book that’s made it into his top 5 favourites of all time.

 My 14 year old gave me The Giver for my birthday last year, after reading it and loving it himself.
 I thoroughly enjoyed this novel, and could see why he was so enthralled by it.
-It’s an odd mix of old fashioned, and sci-fi, but my-oh-my, that did make for a great story!
+It’s an odd mix of old-fashioned, and sci-fi, but my-oh-my, it is such a memorable story!

 This book, the first in a series, swallowed my 14 year old whole.
 He couldn’t put it down.
-Again, being that he is quite a reluctant reader, that speaks volumes about the book.
+Again, being that he does not love to read, that speaks volumes about the book.
 He went on to read the sequels: The Scorch Trials and the Death Cure, and he enjoyed those thoroughly as well.

 And finally, I’m providing you with Kindle links for these last 3 books, as they are not available in hard copy from Amazon.com or Amazon.co.uk.
 They ARE available in hardcopy from Amazon.ca however, so I’m also providing those links for my Canadian readers.